apnea-signal/energy-model/README.md

 `01_build_split_stats.py` averages each split checkpoint time while weighting athletes by their total distance.
 The resulting `web/dashboard_data/01_split_stats.json` feeds the split targets in `web/exploration.html`.

-`02_static_bands.py` joins each race result with the STA PB roster, applies the tuning values from `web/sta_band_settings.json`, and emits the STA projection bands at `web/dashboard_data/02_static_bands.json`.
+`02_static_bands.py` joins each race result with the STA PB roster and uses the slope/offset heuristics derived in `01_build_split_stats.py` to emit the STA projection bands at `web/dashboard_data/02_static_bands.json`.
 The web UI merges both JSON files when loading `web/exploration.html`.

 ## Testing
 Run the lightweight unit tests with: